 The first judgment an interviewer makes is going to be based on how you look and what you are wearing.
 That’s why it’s always important to dress professionally for a job interview, even if the work environment is casual.
 (This goes for you too designers 🙂 ) Keep in mind that it’s much better to be overdressed than under dressed; however, if your idea of appropriate attire is that of Michael Scott’s, then I suggest you tone it down a notch.
 And if you’re STILL not sure on how to dress, then we recommend checking in with your recruiter.

-- Established client in the #Chicago area needs a talent Jr. #Designer to join their team for 6 month contract… twitter.com/i/web/status/9… 1 month ago
+- #Tech client in #Cambridge needs a #Project #Coordinator to join their team for a contract role.… twitter.com/i/web/status/9… 1 month ago

 - #BigBrand client just outside of Boston needs a #Senior #Interactive #Designer for a #longterm #contract.… twitter.com/i/web/status/9… 1 month ago